 This approach is focused on primarily on residual risk Inherit risk should be reassessed as a result of a major risk event or a significant change within the firm’s operating environment (internal or external).

-Another approach is for the Risk Team to conduct the RCSAs ‘on behalf’ of the business.
+The Risk Team can conduct the RCSAs on behalf of the business.
 While this approach is not seen as best practice, the reality is that for small firms or firms with a low level of risk management maturity, this is the most practical approach.

 It also might be a necessary approach if systematic problem with the firm’s or a departments risk culture or approach to risk management.

 KRM22’s Risk Cockpit is designed to cut the cost and complexity of risk management, and specifically to streamline the RCSA process.